-Small niches generally have fewer customers and suppliers compared to larger niches.
+Small niches generally have fewer customers and suppliers compared to larger niches (and are targeted by local lead gen techniques).
 On the other hand, smaller niches benefit from less competition which can mean a greater demand for your product or service.

 How to Find a Good Niche

-The more thorough the research is, the more knowledgeable and less risky your venture into niche markets is (especially for highly competitive niches like real estate or online gambling).
+The more thorough the research is, the more knowledgeable and less risky your venture into niche markets is (especially for highly competitive niches like real estate or online gambling that require a lot of links).
 In this article, we’ll get into the core aspects of niche research that are crucial in your desire to find a good, profitable niche.

 We’ll then touch on how to find the right products for your business, whether you decide to sell them or market them.